dbrattli/Expression/docs/tutorial/effects.md

 ## Summary

-- Effects are what we call *elevated* world
+- Effects are what we call *elevated* worlds
 - An elevated world is a strange place where basically anything is possible.
 - Two elevated worlds may e.g `Result`, `Option`, `Map` and `Io` may be completely different, but they still have the same basic structure.